zs0302/Leary-lab-manual/README.md

 *	should contain notes from meetings and a detailed account of the statistical analyses you perform,
 *	should be organized and detailed enough for someone else to read and understand what you did,
 *	should not contain notes for other courses or projects outside of the Department of Orthopaedic Surgery.
-* should be in English letter languages only about English terms for notes to yourself.
+* should be in English, other languages should only be used for notes to yourself regarding English terms.

 ### Security
 All notebook holders should consider the sensitivity of the information that might be contained within the notebook in order to minimize dissemination of unauthorized information.
 Due to the sensitive nature of the data that you will be working with, the Department of Orthopaedic Surgery retains the right to confiscate this notebook anytime during or after your involvement with any affiliated research projects.
+At the end of your time with the lab, please turn in your lab notebook.

 ## Schedule Notification
 For all lab members, your particular work of the previous week and work schedule for the following week will be discussed and assigned during the weekly meeting.

 The lab meeting is obligatory for each member.
-If you will be absent for some particular reason for the lab meeting, earlier notification needs to be made to Dr. Leary and Ms. Kyeong.
+If you will be absent for some particular reason for the lab meeting, reasonable notification needs to be made to Dr. Leary and Ms. Kyeong.
 For students, schoolwork is priority, however you need to communicate with your supervisors when your schoolwork conflicts with Lab work and it is necessary to reduce work hours.
-Any event for personal reason needs to be notified in advance to avoid rescheduling.

 **In addition:**

 All members of the lab, along with visitors, are expected to agree with the following code of conduct.
 We will enforce this code as needed.
 We expect cooperation from all members to help ensuring a safe environment for everybody.
-Please also see the University of Missouri NONDISCRIMINATION POLICY.
+Please also see the University of Missouri [NONDISCRIMINATION POLICY](https://www.umsystem.edu/ums/rules/collected_rules/equal_employment_educational_opportunity/ch600/600.010_equal_employment_educational_opportunity_policy).

 The lab is dedicated to providing a harassment-free experience for everyone, regardless of gender, gender identity and expression, age, sexual orientation, disability, physical appearance, body size, race, or religion (or lack thereof).
 We do not tolerate harassment of lab members in any form.
 Sexual language and imagery are generally not appropriate for any lab venue, including lab meetings, presentations, or discussions.
 Harassment includes offensive verbal comments related to gender, gender identity and expression, age, sexual orientation, disability, physical appearance, body size, race, religion, sexual images in public spaces, deliberate intimidation, stalking, following, harassing photography or recording, sustained disruption of talks or other events, inappropriate physical contact, and unwelcome sexual attention.